CAPP

 What is Advanced Water Purification?

-Advanced Water Purification describes proven, multi-step processes that purify water which has already been cleaned at a wastewater treatment plant.
-The advanced purification process uses a multi-step treatment process including membrane filtration, reverse osmosis, and ultraviolet/advanced oxidation resulting in water that is pure to replenish the groundwater basin.
+Advanced Water Purification describes proven, multi-step processes that purify water that has already been cleaned at a wastewater treatment plant.
+The advanced purification process uses a multi-step treatment process including membrane filtration, reverse osmosis, and ultraviolet/advanced oxidation, resulting in water that is pure to replenish the groundwater basin.
 This system of scientifically proven technology is being used throughout California and the United States.
+An interactive, international map of “potable reuse” projects is available at: water360.com.au/map/.

-For more information about water reuse and the different processes and uses, visit the WateReuse Association website at www.athirstyplanet.com.
+For more information about potable reuse and the different treatment processes, visit the WateReuse Association website at watereuse.org/educate/types-of-reuse/potable-reuse/.

 Carpinteria Valley Water District, Carpinteria Sanitary District, and the City of Carpinteria have worked closely together to find efficient and affordable solutions to ensure a sustainable water supply for Carpinteria.

-The Carpinteria Advanced Purification Project is a result of collaboration between Carpinteria Valley Water District, Carpinteria Groundwater Sustainability Agency and Carpinteria Sanitary District.
+The Carpinteria Advanced Purification Project is a result of collaboration between Carpinteria Valley Water District, and Carpinteria Sanitary District.
+The two districts have an agreement to work together to develop, construct, and operate CAPP.

 Additionally, consultation between the State, County of Santa Barbara and City of Carpinteria has been extensive.